revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

 <details><summary> <b>Explanation</b> </summary>

-> global x  x=20  is the correct answer,because other declarations are not correct syntax for global variable declarations.
+> global x  x=20  is the correct answer,because other declarations are not the correct syntax for global variable declarations.

 <details><summary> <b>Correct Code</b> </summary>